Propane Laws and Incentives in Oklahoma

 Alternative Fueling Infrastructure Tax Credit

 For tax years beginning before December 31, 2027, a tax credit is available for up to 45% of the cost of installing commercial alternative fueling infrastructure.
 Eligible alternative fuels include natural gas, propane, and electricity.
-The infrastructure must be new and must not have been previously installed or used to fuel alternative fuel vehicles.
-A tax credit is also available for up to 50% of the cost of installing a residential compressed natural gas fueling system, up to $2,500.
+The infrastructure must be new and not previously installed or used to fuel alternative fuel vehicles.
+A tax credit is also available for up to 50% of the cost of installing a residential propane, compressed natural gas, or liquefied natural gas fueling system for noncommercial purposes, up to $2,500.
 The tax credit may be carried forward for up to five years.
-(Reference House Bill 2095, 2019, and Oklahoma Statutes 68-2357.22)
+(Reference Oklahoma Statutes 68-2357.22)

 Alternative Fuel Vehicle (AFV) and Infrastructure Grants for Public Fleets

-Under the Creating Long-term Energy Alternatives Now by Advancing Improvements Regionally (CLEAN AIR) Grants program, the Association of Central Oklahoma Governments (ACOG) issues requests for proposals (RFPs) for alternative fuel and advanced technology vehicle projects in the Oklahoma City Area Regional Transportation Study (OCARTS) area.
+Under the Creating Long-term Energy Alternatives Now by Advancing Improvements Regionally (CLEAN AIR) Grants program, the Association of Central Oklahoma Governments (ACOG) issues grants for alternative fuel and advanced technology vehicle projects in the Oklahoma City Area Regional Transportation Study (OCARTS) area.
 Projects must provide a reduction in vehicle equipment emissions and cannot increase the number of vehicles in applicant fleets.
 Eligible projects may also include AFV fueling station or charging infrastructure.
 Eligible applicants include OCARTS-member governments, certain public trusts and public authorities providing essential services to OCARTS-member governments, member entity public transit fleets, and to public school fleets whose district boundaries are contained partially or wholly within the OCARTS area.
-There are currently no available RFPs (verified July 2019).
 For more information, including open solicitations, see the ACOG CLEAN AIR Grants for Public Fleets website.

 More Laws and Incentives